 (b) may relate to a specified cash dealer or class of cash dealers.

-(6) If a cash dealer communicates information to the Director under subsection (1) —
+(5A) Subsection (6) applies if a cash dealer communicates information to the AUSTRAC CEO under subsection (1).

-(a) the Commissioner of Police; or

-(b) a police officer who is carrying out an investigation arising from, or relating to the matters referred to in, the information,
+(6) The Commissioner of Police, or a police officer who is carrying out an investigation arising from, or relating to the matters referred to in, the information may request the cash dealer —

-may request the cash dealer to give the Commissioner or police officer such additional information as is specified in the request.
+(a) to give the Commissioner or police officer, within the period specified in the request, the additional information specified in the request; or

+(b) to produce to the Commissioner or police officer, within the period specified in the request, the documents about the matter to which the communication under subsection (1) relates specified in the request.

+(6A) The period specified in the request for giving the information or producing the documents must be at least 14 days after the day the request is made, unless —

+(a) the person making the request considers that a shorter period is necessary; and

+(b) the shorter period is reasonable in the circumstances.

-(7) The additional information is to be information that —
+(7) The additional information or documents must be information or documents that —

 (a) may be relevant to the investigation of, or prosecution of a person for, an offence against the law of the State; or